pulumi/docs/content/docs/get-started/aws/deploy-stack.md

 aliases: ["/docs/quickstart/aws/deploy-stack/"]
 ---

-Let's go ahead and deploy the stack:
+Let's go ahead and deploy your stack:

 ```bash
 $ pulumi up
 ```

-This command instructs Pulumi to determine the resources needed to create the stack.
-First, a preview is shown of the changes that will be made:
+This command evaluates your program and determines the resource updates to make.
+First, a preview is shown that outlines the changes that will be made when you run the update:

 ```
 Previewing update (dev):